 Putting the Thumb on your itinerary will be a wise choice in favor of having your best summer ever.
 Located in Central Michigan, the name comes from the mitten shape of the Lower Michigan Peninsula, in which this specific area is considered the ‘thumb’ part of the said mitten.
 The Thumb is also known as the Blue Water area, as it is home to the Blue Water Bridge that connects Michigan and Ontario, Canada.

-Curious about what could a Thumb possibly has got to offer?
+Curious about what could a Thumb possibly have got to offer?
 Look no further as we have concluded some of the Thumb’s specialties you can experience over the summer, guaranteed to leave you with both thumbs up.
 So, let’s check it out!

-1. The Turnip Rock
+1. Paddle To Turnip Rock

 There is no talking about the Thumb without its Turnip Rock.
 This sea stack sports a broader area at its top due to the constant erosion to its bottom part.
 Because of its unique form, it was considered the finalist of “Seven Wonders of Michigan” in 2013.